©2023 OnPay, Inc.

 Let’s say there’s a husband and wife who are both 32 years old, have three kids, and are thinking about having another.
 They likely have doctor’s office visits every week and may be willing to pay a little more to have a better plan with a lower deductible and a less expensive office visit co-pay.
 They have more choices, and that’s where an ICHRA comes in.

 “The key takeaway is that each employee’s healthcare needs are different.
-Some are willing to pay a higher premium for better benefits, while others may not,” explains Foery.
+Some are willing to pay a higher premium for better benefits, while others may not,” says Foery.
 In the past, everyone was boxed into the same plan.
 “With an ICHRA, each person is free to decide the best plan for their needs.”

 In the end, the employer agrees to help with the costs of the employee’s healthcare without making the choice for them — the employee is able to choose and buy a plan on their own.
 “With ICHRA as an option, the employer now provides a nontaxable amount toward the cost of the plan,” says Foery.
 “Whatever the employee decides to buy, the employer can agree to provide a predetermined amount of money toward it.”